 - Participate daily in P.E. utilizing a full size gym as well as a track & field

-- Play at recess (K – 4) and on equipment on the covered playground
+- Recess (K – 4) on a covered playground

 Intervention Labs are designed to deliver intensive small-group intervention in an area specific to the needs of each student.

 This lab is for students who need to enhance written language skills in the form of enrichment or remedial writing.
 Programs developed by specialists in the field of written language are used in this class.